tmclnk/newman-reporter-json-stats/README.md

 # Newman JSON Stats Reporter

+A reporter for [newman], the command-line [postman] runner.

-Dumps detailed statistics as json, including detailed breakdowns of timings like you get from the `cli` reporter.
+This reporter prints detailed statistics as json, including detailed breakdowns of timings like you get from the `cli` reporter.
 This includes dns lookup, tcp and ssl handshake times, download time, and processing time.